 7 Highest-Earning TikTokers

 The most successful accounts on TikTok right now mostly belong to young women.
-It makes sense when you consider that one-third of the users on the social media platform are teens.
+It makes sense when you consider that roughly 25% to 30% of the users on the social media platform are teens.
 Forbes recently ranked the seven highest-paid.
-Here they are, along with their earnings and how they’ve turned TikTok fame into serious money-making opportunities.
+Here they are, along with their estimated earnings and how they’ve turned TikTok fame into serious money-making opportunities.

 1. Charli D’Amelio: $17.5 Million